rvanee/amoquette/README.md

 ## Deployment

-The Settings activity contains a wake lock duration property.
+Under Settings a wake lock duration property may be altered, which specifies the amount of time that the broker service will keep the device awake.
 Note that this duration affects battery life.

 ### Branches